 Our traditional range or wall oven may dominate the kitchen in size while providing us with the most versatility in baking and broiling, and a toaster oven certainly helps out with reheating pizza slices or warming up bread and rolls, but neither of these appliances can save time as a microwave oven can.
 When you need to throw a meal together quickly, nothing cooks faster than a microwave… until you discover it’s no longer heating when you press the start button.

+Why is my microwave not heating?
 What’s the cause of a microwave not heating?
 We’ve got seven probable causes for you four paragraphs down if you want to skip ahead.
 But first, let’s examine how a properly functioning microwave heats up our food…

 Microwave oven operation 101

 Although microwave ovens differ in size, appearance, and output wattage, they all operate on similar principles.
 Once a designated power level option and cooking time is selected, pressing the start button will cause the appliance’s control board to send 120 volts of alternating current (AC) through a line fuse, a cavity thermostat, and multiple door switches, before the current reaches a high voltage transformer.
 A high voltage capacitor works with a diode to convert the alternating current power output of the transformer to direct current (DC), doubling the voltage to nearly 5,000 volts, which provides the voltage needed to power the appliance’s magnetron.
 The magnetron emits radio waves that travel through a wave guide before entering the oven cavity.